StrikingLoo/imageProcessingWithPython/README.md

 fractal.py generates Mandelbrot Fractals of a given resolution.
 It is a bit slow for a big enough resolution, since it is a computationally tasking process.

+ultimateFractal.jpg was created with fractal.py, and it's negative version is just the result of applying the negative filter to it.